-- 10 Magnetic field generation is an intrinsic requirement of magnetic resonance (MR) equipment, providing both the source of Zeeman polarisation, and the precession field.
-Despite a sharp dependence of the MR sensitivity on field intensity, the high cost of superconducting magnets has resulted in an increase in the use and development of compact permanent-magnet systems, starting in the 1980's (Zakotnik and Tudor (2015)) with the discovery of high-remanence and high-coercivity magnetic materials such as Neodymium-based alloys.
-As better detection methods, hyperpolarization techniques, and excitation schemes - 15 lower limits of detection, new applications based on these magnet systems have been made possible by offsetting the SNR loss stemming from the reduced magnetic field intensity.
-Beyond a cost reduction, permanent magnets have allowed for portable and non-standard MR applications and can be divided into narrow-bore spectroscopy magnets (Danieli et al. (2010); Chonlathep et al. (2017)), large-bore imaging magnets (Hugon et al. (2010); Soltner and Blümler (2010); Windt et al. (2011); Cooley et al. (2018)), and other speciality magnets providing an external homogeneous volume (Utsuzawa and Fukushima (2017); Paulsen - et al. (2008); Chang et al. (2011); Marble et al. (2007); Manz et al. (2006)), profiling gradients (Rahmatallah et al. (2005); Landeghem et al. (2012); Chang et al. (2006); Marble et al. (2006); Luo et al. (2018)), or pre-polarisation fields (Tayler and Sakellariou (2017); Raich and Blümler (2004)).
+Magnetic field generation is an intrinsic requirement of magnetic resonance (MR) equipment, providing both the source of Zeeman polarisation and the precession field.
+Despite a sharp dependence of the MR sensitivity on field intensity, the high cost of superconducting magnets has resulted in an increase in the use and development of compact permanentmagnet systems, starting in the 1980s (Zakotnik and Tudor, 2015) with the discovery of high-remanence and highcoercivity magnetic materials, such as neodymium-based alloys.
+As better detection methods, hyperpolarisation techniques, and excitation schemes lower limits of detection, new applications based on these magnet systems have been made possible by offsetting the signal-to-noise ratio (SNR) loss stemming from the reduced magnetic field intensity.
+Beyond a cost reduction, permanent magnets have allowed for portable and non-standard MR applications and can be divided into narrow-bore spectroscopy magnets (Danieli et al., 2010; Chonlathep et al., 2017), large-bore imaging magnets (Hugon et al., 2010; Soltner and Blümler, 2010; Windt et al., 2011; Cooley et al., 2018), and other speciality magnets providing an external homogeneous volume (Utsuzawa and Fukushima, 2017; Paulsen et al., 2008; Chang et al., 2011; Marble et al., 2007; Manz et al., 2006), profiling gradients (Rahmatallah et al., 2005; Landeghem et al., 2012; Chang et al., 2006; Marble et al., 2006; Luo et al., 2018), or prepolarisation fields (Tayler and Sakellariou, 2017; Raich and Blümler, 2004).

-Despite the numerous published concepts, several key bottlenecks and cost factors remain, hindering the design and construction of suitably good quality magnet systems.
-Reported challenges include the complexity in using tens of source mag-

-25 nets (Hugon et al. (2010); Soltner and Blümler (2010); Raich and Blümler (2004)), magnetisation strength error (Hugon et al. (2010); Soltner and Blümler (2010); Raich and Blümler (2004)) of 1%, magnetisation direction error (Hugon et al. (2010)) of

-2° , magnet size error (Raich and Blümler (2004)) of 0.1 mm, as well as experimental difficulties regarding assembly-alignment errors and the large forces associated with strong permanent magnets.
-As target inhomogeneities in MR lie below the parts-permillion (ppm) range, a priori magnet deviations of 1% constitute a massive obstacle in achieving high homogeneity magnets.

-- 30 Current methodology requires, for example, the time-consuming analysis of each magnet in a large pool, so as to use only the most similar magnets (Hugon et al. (2010)), the individual characterisation and ordering of an array to reduce inhomogeneity (Hugon et al. (2010); Soltner and Blümler (2010); Cooley et al. (2018)), or the use of high-precision mechanical adjustment systems (Danieli et al. (2010)).
-All of these approaches limit the number of magnets in a system, and as a result, the final field homogeneity.
-These efforts are often not possible or sufficient, and thus additional passive shimming techniques - 35 are required (Hugon et al. (2010)), in addition to active shimming.
+Despite the numerous published concepts, several key bottlenecks and cost factors remain, hindering the design and construction of suitably good-quality magnet systems.
+Reported challenges include the complexity in using tens of source magnets (Hugon et al., 2010; Soltner and Blümler, 2010; Raich and Blümler, 2004), a magnetisation strength error (Hugon et al., 2010; Soltner and Blümler, 2010; Raich and Blümler, 2004) of 1%, a magnetisation direction error (Hugon et al., 2010) of 2°, and a magnet size error (Raich and Blümler, 2004) of 0.1 mm, as well as experimental difficulties regarding assembly-alignment errors and the large forces associated with strong permanent magnets.
+As target inhomogeneities in MR lie below the parts-per-million (ppm) range, a priori magnet deviations of 1% constitute a massive obstacle in achieving high-homogeneity magnets.
+Current methodology requires, for example, the time-consuming analysis of each magnet in a large pool, so as to use only the most similar magnets (Hugon et al., 2010), the individual characterisation and ordering of an array to reduce inhomogeneity (Hugon et al., 2010; Soltner and Blümler, 2010; Cooley et al., 2018), or the use of high-precision mechanical adjustment systems (Danieli et al., 2010).
+All of these approaches limit the number of magnets in a system and, as a result, the final field homogeneity.
+These efforts are often not possible or sufficient, and thus additional passive shimming techniques are required (Hugon et al., 2010), in addition to active shimming.